 Example of the law of small numbers bias.
 Imagine a stellar team full of top performers, with one person doing the work of four others.
 Naturally, you rate that person as higher than the rest and the others a bit lower.
 However, it turns out that even the lowest performer on your team is among the best in the whole company.
-So, when it comes time to look at performance company-wide, it appears as if your team is about average, even if they’re all exceptional.
+So, when it comes time to look at company-wide performance, it appears your team is about average, even if they’re all exceptional.

 Unfortunately, we’re not that good at knowing our own biases.
-In fact, research has suggested that the more help you need in this area, the harder it is to recognize that you need help.
+Research has suggested that the more help you need in this area, the harder it is to recognize that you need help.
 People underestimate their own bias, and the most biased among us underestimate it the most.

 So, one step is to check yourself through some unbiased means.
 One method that researchers at the University of Washington, University of Virginia, Harvard University, and Yale University have used is the Implicit Association Test, which is freely available to everyone.
 Fair warning, though: you might not be comfortable or agree with the results, but that’s probably just your bias talking.

 Next, give yourself permission to be human and recognize the limits of your own understanding.
 Just being aware of your biases will not, in and of itself, enable you to overcome your biases.
-This doesn’t mean that we should ignore our biases or give into them.
-Instead, we need to set up systems, processes, procedures, and even technology, that enable us to make better decisions.
+This doesn’t mean we should ignore or give in to our biases.
+Instead, we need to set up systems, processes, procedures, and even technology that enable us to make better decisions.
 Ask for help.
 Get feedback from others.
 Set firm criteria and be consistent.
 Most of all, keep an open mind.